What is a Clinical Trial?

 CLL Patients are encouraged to explore clinical trials.

 You can stay informed about clinical trials, and search for cancer trials carried out.
-There is a network of 14 hospital based cancer trials research units across Ireland listed on the “Cancer Trails Ireland” website.
+There is a network of 14 hospital based cancer trials research units across Ireland listed on the “Cancer Trials Ireland” website.